cesarnieblam/cesarnieblam/Understand-the-face-vocabulary.md

 #### Different approaches

-1. Define the face position via `--reference-face-position` on a specific frame number `--reference-frame-number`
+1. Define the face position via `--reference-face-position` on a specific frame `--reference-frame-number` using the target video
 2. Upload a image via `--reference-path` and to extract the face (not implemented yet)

 ### Face recognition

 Describes the process of comparing two faces against a given threshold, called face distance.

 You can adjust the threshold via `--similar-face-distance`.
 Default is `0.85`.
-In case you experience bouncing on a single person video, try to lower the threshold or disable face recognition by using `--many-faces`
+In case you experience bouncing on a single person video, try to lower the threshold or disable face recognition by using `--many-faces`.

 ### Face distance